TriBITSPub/TriBITS/CONTRIBUTING.md

 <a name="process_code_review"/>

-3. A **Code review process is performed** by the TriBITS Maintainer and continued changes are made by the TriBITS Developer and comments are added to the new PR or the original Issue (whatever makes sense but usually comments specific to changes should be added to the PR while more general comments not specific to the PR should go into the associated GitHub Issue).
+3. **Perform Code Review:** A code review process is performed by the TriBITS Maintainer and continued changes are made by the TriBITS Developer and comments are added to the new PR or the original Issue (whatever makes sense but usually comments specific to changes should be added to the PR while more general comments not specific to the PR should go into the associated GitHub Issue).
 New updates to the branch can be pushed by the TriBITS Developer as changes are made to address issues with the changes.
 (And if the topic branch is pushed to the main GitHub repo, then multiple developers can push commits as well.)

 <a name="process_accept_pull_request"/>

-4. The TriBITS maintainer will then **either accept the PR** (by rebasing and merging the branch to main development branch) **or will state what further issues must be resolved** before the change can be incorporated.
+4. **Accept Pull-Request:** The TriBITS maintainer will then either accept the PR (by rebasing and merging the branch to main development branch) or will state what further issues must be resolved before the change can be incorporated.

 **NOTE:** Very simple changes can be attached to a GitHub Issue which are generated using `git format-patch` but the above process involving pull requests is preferred.
 But **generally raw patches will not be accepted** due to the added difficulty for the TriBITS Maintainer to review the changes and to eventually apply them to the TriBITS 'master' branch itself.
 Also, using git commits sent either through a branch in a pull-request or through `git format-patch` will record the author's contribution and give them credit for the change.